Michelfeit/markowitz_plotting_tool/README.md

 # Generating Markowitz μ-σ-Plots with real data from yahoofinance:

-Harry Markowitz recognized that investors hold multiple assets (diversifying) in order to decrease risk.
-In his work, Markowitz formalizes risk and makes it tanglible under certain assumptions.
+In his work, Harry Markowitz formalizes diversification and risk and makes it tanglible under certain assumptions.
 Here is a quick rundown of the theory behind this project.

-### Theoretical background
+## Theoretical background

 In the following paragraphs we assume that the return of a stock follows a Gaussian Distribution and we calculate the mean return of a portfolio as follows:
 Given a portfolio of $N$ assets and their respective mean returns $\mu \in \mathbb{R}^N$ as well as